multi-build/multibuild/README.rst

   There are two ways to build ``universal2`` builds.
   1. Build with ``-arch x86_64 -arch arm64``.
      These flags instruct the C/C++ compiler to compile twice and create a fat object/executable/library.
-This is the easiest, but have several drawbacks.
+This is the easiest, but has several drawbacks.
 If you are using C/C++ libraries that are built using library_builders, it's highly likely that they don't build correctly because most build systems and packages don't support building fat binaries.